MTHS1901/hide-content-based-on-local-country/README.md

-# HIDE HTML CONTENT IN A SPECIFIC PARENT OR STATE
+# HIDE HTML CONTENT IN A SPECIFIC COUNTRY OR STATE
-HTML + Javascript (jquery) to hide a div in a specific country.
+HTML + Javascript (jquery) to hide a div in a specific country/state.

 #### API: https://freegeoip.app/
 #### Jquery: https://code.jquery.com/